How Australian seafarers use task books

 - Be aware that final assessors may review the contents of your task book, including the level of completion and standard of the content, and ask questions on items covered in the book as considered appropriate.
 If the final assessor is not satisfied with your task book they may defer the oral examination until the deficiencies are rectified.

-- Be aware that we, your local marine safety agency or an registered training organisation may validate the information contained in your task book, and may contact the signatories to check the accuracy of task book entries.
+- Be aware that we or a registered training organisation may validate the information contained in your task book, and may contact the signatories to check the accuracy of task book entries.

 Task book completion check

 Once your task book is completed, a representative of an registered training organisation or the final assessor must sign in the front of the book to verify that you have completed it to the extent possible given the equipment, cargo or voyage pattern of the your vessel(s).
 Anything less than 100 per cent completion is only acceptable where it was not possible for you to complete all tasks.
 Section three, which contains details of your vessels, their operation and equipment, will be used to assess whether the level of completion is appropriate.
 Your task book will not be signed off if tasks that you could have completed have not been.
 Completion cannot be signed off if you have not achieved 80 per cent.

 To be eligible for a reduction in sea service your task book must be completed and signed off prior to lodging your application for a certificate of competency.

 Older versions of task books

 You may still use the 2014 version of the task book as a record of completed tasks and sea service, provided the book is completed under supervision and signed off.
 If you complete an AMSA 2014 task book you will also get a reduction in the required sea service.
 However, to qualify for the sea service reduction your 2014 task book must be signed off by an registered training organisation when 100 per cent complete.